 2. Seek input from team members

-To guarantee meeting engagement, make sure the agenda includes topics that they want to talk about.
-Ask attendees to suggest what they want to add so everyone can be involved from start to finish and everyone has a speaking turn in the meeting.
+To guarantee meeting engagement during the video call, make sure the agenda includes topics that they want to talk about.
+Ask meeting attendees to suggest what they want to add so everyone can be involved from start to finish and everyone has a speaking turn in the meeting.

-3. Prioritize items that need to be addressed
+3. Prioritize action items that need to be addressed